Clifton Suspension Bridge: Plans

 By 1829, Vick's bequest had reached £8,000, but it was estimated that a stone bridge would cost over ten times that.
 A competition was held to find a design for the bridge with a prize of 100 guineas.
 Entries were received from 22 designers, including Samuel Brown, James Meadows Rendel, William Tierney Clark and William Hazledine.
 Several were for stone bridges and had estimated costs of between £30,000 and £93,000.
 Brunel submitted four entries.
 The judging committee rejected 17 of the 22 plans submitted, on the grounds of appearance or cost.
 They then called in Scottish civil engineer Thomas Telford to make a final selection from the five remaining entries.
 Telford rejected all the remaining designs, arguing that 577 ft was the maximum possible span.
 Telford was then asked to produce a design himself, which he did, proposing a 110 ft suspension bridge, supported on tall Gothic towers, costing £52,000.

-The Bridge Committee which had been set up to look at the designs sponsored the Clifton Bridge Bill which became an Act when the Bill received the Royal Assent on 29 May 1830.
-The Act appointed three Trustees to carry through the purposes of the Act, with powers to appoint more up to a total not exceeding thirty five or less than twenty.
-The three Trustees named in the Act were the Master of the Society of Merchant Venturers, the Senior Sheriff of the City and County of Bristol and Thomas Daniel.
-The Act allowed a wrought iron suspension bridge to be built instead of stone, and tolls levied to recoup the cost.
+The Bridge Committee which had been set up to look at the designs sponsored the Clifton Bridge Bill which became an act, the Clifton Suspension Bridge Act 1830 (11 Geo.
+4 & 1 Will.
+4. c. lxix), when the bill received royal assent on 29 May 1830.
+The act appointed three trustees to carry through the purposes of the act, with powers to appoint more up to a total not exceeding thirty five or less than twenty.
+The three trustees named in the act were the Master of the Society of Merchant Venturers, the Senior Sheriff of the City and County of Bristol and Thomas Daniel.
+The act allowed a wrought iron suspension bridge to be built instead of stone, and tolls levied to recoup the cost.

-The three Trustees named in the Act met on 17 June 1830 and appointed further Trustees, bringing the total up to 23.
+The three trustees named in the act met on 17 June 1830 and appointed further trustees, bringing the total up to 23.
 There were additions to this number in the weeks which followed, so by early July 1830 there were 31 in all, although not everyone had been formally sworn in by that date.
 Others included Thomas Durbin Brice, Master of the Society of Merchant Venturers, George Daubeny, John Cave, John Scandrett Harford, George Hilhouse, Henry Bush, and Richard Guppy.